fangq/mmc/mmc/trunk/README.txt

-  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make doc  # generate automatic source code documentation with doxygen make      # this produces an non-optimized binary with debugging symbols
+  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make      # this produces an non-optimized binary with debugging symbols

-If you append "-f makefile_logistic" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.
-Similarly, if you append "-f makefile_sfmt", mmc will use an SIMD-oriented Fast Mersenne Twister (SFMT19937) RNG with a binary name mmc_sfmt.
+If you append "-f makefile_log" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.

 You should be able to compile the code with Intel C++ compiler, AMD C compiler or LLVM.
-To use other compilers, simply follow the following command line format

-  make target CC=compiler <-f makefilename>

-where target is one of "release/omp/prof/sse/doc", and compiler can be "gcc/cc/icc/llvm-gcc/tcc" etc, and the optional makefilename can be either makefile_logistic or makefile_sfmt.
+If you see any error message, please follow the instruction to fix your compiler settings or install the missing libraries.

 After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to the search path, so you don't have to type the fully path to run it.
 To do so, you should modify your PATH environment variable.
-Detailed instructions can be found at [6].
+Detailed instructions can be found at [5].

 -------------------------------------------------------------------------------